jgabunilas/ski_resorts/README.md

   <img src="image-4.png" />
 </p>

 The selected price and options are passed to a callback function that filters the dataset accordingly, removing resorts that do not fit the user's preferences and price range.
-Finally, the function updates the [density mapbox](https://plotly.com/python/mapbox-density-heatmaps/) visualization to include only the filtered resorts.
+The function updates the [density mapbox](https://plotly.com/python/mapbox-density-heatmaps/) visualization to include only the filtered resorts.
 The resorts are color-coded by the total number of slopes.
 The user is able to mouse over the resorts to view additional additional information in the tooltip.
+Additionally, the callback function modifies the title of at the top of the page based on the selected lift ticket price.

 <p align="center">
   <img src="image-5.png" />
 </p>

-Note that title at the top of the page is dynamic and changes to reflect maximum lift ticket price selected by the user.
-This functionality is also handled by the callback function.

 ## Part 2: Resort Rankings

 The second tab of the application displays a bar graph showing the "top" ski resorts for a country and metric selected by the user, up to a maximum of 10.
 The user can then hover over the bar graph pertaining to a specific resort, which will update the Resort Report Card with additional ranking information pertaining to the selected resort.
+The title at the top of the page is dynamic and changes to reflect the selected country and number of resorts displayed in the bar graph.

 <p align="center">
   <img src="image-6.png" />